 Olaparib is a breast cancer treatment that could save lives.
-But it has been provisionally rejected for use on the NHS in England.
+However, in November 2022, it was provisionally rejected for use on the NHS in England.

 “It’s daunting to know that your breast cancer is less common and more aggressive than other types of breast cancer, with a higher risk of returning in the years immediately following treatment.
 I feel incredibly lucky to have been given the opportunity to benefit from olaparib.
 Given the significant reduction in the risk of breast cancer recurring that it provides It’s vital that other eligible women with primary breast cancer are able to benefit from olaparib too.”